The Urge: Success and first breakup (1995–2002)

 In 1995, the band independently released Receiving The Gift of Flavor.
 Regional radio play of songs "Brainless", "All Washed Up", and "Violent Opposition", as well as successful album sales, brought the band to the attention of Epic's Immortal imprint, which reissued the LP in 1996.
 The band's music video for "All Washed Up" was used as part of a hidden content for the first issue's second disk of PlayStation Underground in 1997.

 After constant touring with the likes of labelmates Korn and Incubus, Master of Styles was released in 1998, containing the hit "Jump Right In" (featuring singer Nick Hexum of 311), as well as the singles "Closer" and "Straight to Hell".
-"Jump Right In" can be heard in an episode of MTV's Daria and MTV's The Real World.
+"Jump Right In" can be heard in an episode of MTV's Daria and MTV's The Real World, and "Straight to Hell" was featured in the 1998 film Tekken: The Motion Picture.
 Following the release of Too Much Stereo in mid-2000 and contributing their song "It's My Turn to Fly" to the 2000 animated film Titan A.E., the band toured for nearly a year before calling it quits.
 In late December 2001, the band went their separate ways due to musical differences.

 During their first hiatus, frontman Steve Ewing released several solo records under the name Stevie E. Guitarist Jerry Jost was almost chosen as the replacement guitarist for Limp Bizkit after Wes Borland left the band in 2002.
 The other members still reside in St. Louis and are involved in several musical projects.